Tips for Capturing License Plates

 An obvious feature that you will need is for the camera to be outdoor rated.
 You will want a camera with an IP67 rating to withstand water and dust that passing vehicles will cause.
-For further information on this rating, please read our article, Outdoor Cameras for Security.
+For further information on this rating, please read our article, IP and IK Ratings.

 Let Montavue Help You Capture Plates

 If you are considering a dedicated camera for license plates, Montavue can help you choose the right one for your unique situation.
 We offer a large variety of fixed lens, varifocal, and pan-tilt-zoom cameras that can get the job done correctly.
 Don’t hesitate to contact us with any questions or concerns you may have.